verpuchinskiy/appletv_sql_project/README.md

 **Objective:** Explore release trends over time and identify whether Apple TV+ focuses more on movies or TV shows in specific years.

-### 9. Count the number of content items in each genre
+### 9. Count the number of content items in each genre.

 ```sql
 SELECT